Grammy-winning engineer Marc Urselli gives you the recipe for creating tasty tracks

 Bringing it to a boil: the drums

 The other very important thing I do is check the phase.
 Phase is the little known but supremely powerful dark monster that hides under every engineer’s bed, waiting to jump out and make their tracks sound thin, disembodied, or even disappear completely.
-I am not going to attempt to teach you what phase is—I happen to know that in the next issue or two, our Paul Stamler has a huge article on the subject coming up!—but I will tell you that I check for phase-coherence between the two kick drum signals and between snare top and snare bottom.
+I am not going to attempt to teach you what phase is—there are other articles in our online library that cover the topic—but I will tell you that I check for phase-coherence between the two kick drum signals and between snare top and snare bottom.
 Sometimes I have even time-aligned the drums to the overheads to ensure perfect phase coherence, even though in general I find that with a good-sounding and well-tuned drum set, that level of time alignment is usually not necessary to achieve a good drum sound.
 Again, it all starts with the good ingredients!

 If I am mixing in the analog domain, for the room mics I sometimes use a pair of linked Empirical Labs Distressors.
 If I am mixing in the box, I will either use a McDSP Channel G compressor (one of my favorite plug-ins) or an 1176 compressor plug-in, usually the Pro Tools stock one from Bomb Factory.
 If you are using an 1176, whether a real one or a plug-in, it’s important to know that the attack and the release knobs get faster as you turn the knobs clockwise.
 Most compressors out there are the opposite (clockwise is slower and counter-clockwise is faster); a lot of people don’t know that about the 1176 and therefore miss out on some great sonic possibilities.
 Another great thing about the 1176 on room mics is its “British Mode” trick (also referred to as “all-buttons mode”), which is when you press down all four ratio buttons at the same time, giving you a ratio of somewhere between 12:1 and 20:1.
 Many compressors and plug-ins based on the 1176 design offer this mode, and it’s quite useful.